Do you love essential oils?

 Neroli is named after the 17th century Italian Princess of Nerola, Anna Maria de La Tremoille, who wore the oil in her gloves.
-Neroli is considered highly effective as a sedative and antidepressant and is recommended for the treatment of insomnia and as a relaxant.
+Neroli is considered highly effective as a sedative and antidepressant and is recommended for the treatment of insomnia.

 Mandarin is native to China and Indo China and was first introduced into Europe in the eighteenth century.